-As demonstrated by the attached Grading Plan, the sidewalk improvements throughout the site and along 23rd St. NE are designed by a qualified engineer and grading meets the 2:1 max slope standard of this section.
+As demonstrated by the attached Grading Plan, pedestrian improvements throughout the site have been designed by a qualified engineer and grading meets the 2:1 max slope standard of this section.

 (i) Slope easements.
 Slope easements shall be provided on both sides of the right-of-way where required by Public Works Design Standards.